 - United Nations Environmental Programme Finance Initiative (UNEP FI)

-- UNEP Finance Initiative Climate Change Working Group (UNEP FI CCWG)
+- UNEP Finance Initiative Climate Change Working Group (CCWG)

 - United Nations Global Compact